amfstacks/I4CUS-app-privacy-policy/privacy-policy.md

-Privacy Policy
+**Privacy Policy**

 I4CUS takes your privacy seriously.
-To better protect your privacy I4CUS provide this privacy policy notice explaining the way your personal information is collected and used.
+To better protect your privacy, I4CUS provides this privacy policy notice explaining the way your personal information is collected and used.

 Cookies